Main Aisa Hi Hoon: Plot

-Indraneel "Neel" Mohan Thakur, a man who has autism, works as a waiter in a coffee shop while he raises his daughter Gungun (Rucha Vaidya) as a single parent.
+Indraneel "Neel" Mohan Thakur, a man who has autism, works as a waiter in a coffee shop in Shimla while he raises his daughter Gungun (Rucha Vaidya) as a single parent.
 Gungun loves him very much and, in an attempt to remain at his level, refuses to go to school.

 Gungun's mother, Maya Trivedi, came into Neel's life when she needed someone desperately.
 After giving birth to her, she disappeared, never to be seen again.
 For seven years, Neel has looked after the child, and both are happy together.
 However, Maya's father, Dayanath Trivedi, comes to India for his granddaughter.

 On Gungun's birthday, Neel has a surprise party for her.
 Gungun is upset and leaves.
 Taking advantage of Gungun leaving her house, Dayanath gives Neel a court notice and soon takes Neel to court.
 With the help of the townspeople, Neel is introduced to Niti Khanna, a lawyer and single mother dealing with her own problems.
 Her son, Rahul, won't listen to her.
 Niti initially doesn't agree to represent Neel, but when Rahul meets Neel and becomes his friend, Niti realizes that she should help him.
 A custody battle ensues.
 It is found out that Maya was on drugs and died because of it, which is why she didn't return to her father or Neel.
 When the case is nearing completion and Dayanath's has almost won, Niti decides to marry Neel.
 After a fifteen-minute recess, Niti presents the marriage papers to the judge, and the latter declares that Gungun will be in the custody of Neel and Niti.
 Gungun accepts Niti as her mother and Rahul as her brother.
 Dayanath regrets being mean to Neel and accepts him as his son-in-law before flying back to London.